All Episodes

 Now, this show does terrible on the weekends.

-I I look at the ratings sometimes as like a point six show.
+I look at the ratings sometimes.

 Nobody ever watches.

-That's Humpty Dumpty show with his uh very strange group of friends that work with him that are kind of stalkerish to me.
+That's Humpty Dumpty show with his very strange group of friends that work with him that are kind of stalkerish to me.

-Uh and one day I'll tell that story.
+And one day I'll tell that story.

-But anyway, so you got Humpty Dumpty, and here it is, he's got a a couple of guests on this weekend.
+But anyway, so you got Humpty Dumpty, and here it is.

-One is a former chairman of Duke's University psychiatry department.
+One is a former chairman of Duke's University Psychiatry Department.

 Wow.